archsh/hlsutils/hls-sync/README.md

         Timestamp format when using timestamp type as 'segment'.

 #### HTTP Options
 Using HTTP interface to provide time shifting playlist access for some situation.
+To use this feature, recording and re-indexing should enabled.
   - `H`	Enable HTTP service for time shifting playlist.
   - `LS` string
     	HTTP listening address. support tcp:// or unix:// (default "unix://./hls-sync.sock")